 Cryptocurrency: the money of the future, or a fad sure to bankrupt its many investors?

-Wealthfront is the first legacy robo-advisor that offers clients Greyscale bitcoin and ethereum funds within their managed portfolios.
+Wealthfront was the first legacy robo-advisor that offers clients Greyscale bitcoin and ethereum funds within their managed portfolios.
+But we have a hunch that more robo-advisors will be adding cryptocurrencies to their line ups.

-Bitcoin, the most well-known cryptocurrency, seems to be the latest great investment opportunity, coming in at a value between $29,000 and of $63,500.00 USD to every one bitcoin during 2021, so far.
-So, it’s about time for easier access to a bitcoin robo-advisor.
+Bitcoin, the most well-known cryptocurrency, seems to be the latest great investment opportunity, coming in at a value between $29,000 and of $68,00.00 USD to every one bitcoin during the past year.
+So, it’s about time for easier access to a crypto advisor app.

-Just a quick glance at this one-year bitcoin chart shows the stratospheric growth and decline of this digital asset.
+Just a quick glance at this one-year bitcoin chart shows the volatility of this digital asset.

 Just like any investment, you might want to consider a cryptocurrency advisor, robo-advisor, or fund for your cryptocurrency.

-But it would be so much easier to buy a cryptocurrency fund or robo-advisor.
+Wouldn’t it be so much easier to buy a cryptocurrency fund or robo-advisor?

 And so, you might be wondering: Can I use a digital advisor to manage my cryptocurrency money?
 Does a bitcoin robo-advisor exist?